 Further investigation lead us to recommend Our place as our happy medium award.
 If you are looking for ceramic cookware that is a bit more trendy and versatile but does not contain really bad contaminants like heavy metals, PFAS or nanomaterial, Our Place is a good selection.
 Our only drawback about this company is the sol-gel coating is proprietary and we do not know what it contains.
 We did, however, confirm that it does not contain PFAS, nanomaterials, or heavy metals above California’s consumer protection laws.

-Here are all the “better” ceramic cookware brands that do not contain PFAS, nanomaterials and pass California consumer markers for safety in heavy metals.
+Here are all the “better” ceramic cookware brands that do not contain PFAS, nanomaterials, and pass California consumer markers for safety in heavy metals.
 We’ve linked up Our Place at the bottom.
 The Ecology Center released cookware testing of Green Pan, Bella Basics and confirmed they were coated with silicon dioxide ceramic and we stuck them here.

 - Our Place Cookware (pictured above, use “MAMAVATION10” for a 10% discount.)